Whimsyduke/SC2_GameTranslater/HowtoUse/Readme_enUS.md

 New
 --------

 >Create a new translation project for SC2.
 The tool requires a map or mod that saved as SC2component folds.
 You can double click the ComponentList.SC2Components to open this mod/map.
-Using SC2component fold can increase the loading speed of your mod/map, once you apply your translation, the files will automaticly save your translated text to local language folds like enUS.SC2Data.
+Using SC2component fold can increase the loading speed of your mod/map, once you apply your translation, the files will automatically save your translated text to local language folds like enUS.SC2Data.

 Open
 --------

 >Open a saved project file.
 If you once saved your work, a SC2Gametran file will be created, it contains all necessary information that translation needed.
-So you can continue your work or share it will partners without the Map/mod files.
+So you can continue your work or share it with partners without the Map/mod files.

 Save
 --------